WC Vendors Vs MultiVendorX: Best Choice For New Marketplaces

 That is a big deal if your vendors are non-technical.
 When a vendor does not need to touch wp-admin, they usually feel more confident.
 Also, you worry less about vendors accidentally clicking the wrong admin settings.

-However, here is the practical difference.
+Here is the practical difference in WC Vendors vs MultiVendorX when it comes to the dashboard.
 WC Vendors makes the front-end, vendor-first approach very clear in how it presents the product.
-That makes it easier for you to onboard sellers.
-That clarity matters more once you have more vendors.
+That makes it easier for you to onboard sellers quickly.
+And that clarity matters a lot more once you have more vendors joining your marketplace.

 Commission settings and flexibility